openid/OpenYOLO-Spec/android/hint.md

 </intent-filter>
 ```

-In order to make a retrieve request, the client creates a hint request message
+In order to send a retrieve request, the client creates a hint request message
 (specified in [SECTION](#hint-request-message)) and encodes it to its binary
 protocol buffer form.
-An activity Intent is then created to send this to the
+An activity intent is then created to send this to the
-credential provider.
-The hint request message _must_ be added to the activity
+credential provider, attaching the message bytes using an extra, named
-Intent using an extra, named "org.openyolo.hint.request".
+"org.openyolo.hint.request".

 An example hint request could be constructed as follows: